yannickjemmely/Mida/README.md

 ## Supported platforms
-Mida is platform-neutral, this means that any trading platform can be easily integrated and used in the ecosystem, until now the Binance and cTrader platforms are supported.
+Mida is platform-neutral, this means that any trading platform can be easily integrated in the ecosystem, until now the Binance and cTrader platforms are supported.
 <p align="center">
     <img src="images/featured-platforms.svg" alt="" width="858px">